 Regenerative treatments to rebuild the damaged tissue

-Regenerative treatments by using autologous stem cells and platelet-rich plasma (PRP) can repair and rebuild the damaged tissue in the case of back pain and spine-related problems.
+Regenerative treatments by using autologous stem cells and blood platelets can repair and rebuild the damaged tissue in the case of back pain and spine-related problems.
 Stem cell therapy reduces inflammation and provides extreme pain relief without medications and surgery.
 Also, the treatment increases the functionality and range of motion in the affected area.

 Stem cell therapy is a natural healing process with the help of one’s own biological cells that provides long-term treatment solutions for spine problems.
 One of the significant benefits of stem cell therapy is that the procedures are the same-day or outpatient protocols that do not involve longer hospital stay, unlike surgical intervention.